 - Do not hesitate to seek the support of friends, family or even mental health professionals.

 - Find the relaxation techniques that work for you and make time for them in your everyday life.

 If you are already experiencing symptoms of burnout, it is a signal by your mind and body that it has been stretched beyond capacity.
 It is a way for your mind-body to shut down so that you can retreat and recuperate.
-You’ll recognize a burnout by the following symptoms:

 - Utter physical and mental exhaustion that leaves you feeling chronically fatigued

 - Social withdrawal especially from family and friends

 - A cynical attitude about everything in life